 2. Clearly Define the Position and Know Where to Advertise

-Take time to define and detail each position before advertising and inviting applicants to come in for a dental or medical office interview.
+One of the keys to understanding how to hire medical staff is to define and detail each position before advertising and inviting applicants to come in for an interview.
 Receptionists, for example, need to know much more than how to say hello and handle a multi-line phone.
 They should be customer-service oriented and able to handle patients who are under stress, Schnierer says, explaining that a good receptionist makes patients feel at ease.

 In putting together a job description for a medical secretary, for example, consider where to advertise.
 You may find lots of local people with secretarial skills if you’re near corporate centers or other professional spaces, but you may want to look further to find medical secretaries near hospitals or other medical offices.

 3. Check and Test the First Cut of Candidates